Code-Institute-Submissions/whack-a-monster-ms2/README.md

 gets out of alignment
 * Score gets hidden on medium-large screens behind the clouds
 * start button doesn't resize properly on small screens, part of it might get hidden on vbery small screens.
+* bug reported by the user "sometimes double taps in the touch screen devices zoom in the screen"
+* restart button is missing in the game if you started a game you need to refresh the page or wait until the timer runs out

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>